renzjared/egg-roll/README.md

 **Parametrization**
 * Some tests are parametrized to improve code readability and reduce the need for repetitive lines of tests.\
 * An example of this is the `test_calculate_points` method, which compiles the test cases as a list of tuples (`test_cases`) containing the parameters (`max_moves`, `moves`, `intended_result`).

+**Iterative Assertions**
+* As used in `test_set_position`, instead of writing individual assertions for each test case, the code is made to iterate over a list (of list) of test cases.
+This test method essentially attempts to manually set every position in a grid (game level) to an egg (then a filled nest) using the `set_position` function  and asserts that the appropriate changes have been made.

 **Random Testing**
 * Random testing is used to ensure the reliability of the functions used in **Egg Roll**.
 It ensures comprehensive coverage and are intended to cover unpredictable scenarios.